ToolJet/ToolJet/docs/docs/copilot.md

 ---

 :::info BETA
-Tooljet Copilot is currently available in public beta for organizations.
+Tooljet Copilot is currently available in public beta for all the users.
 :::

 **ToolJet Copilot** helps you write your queries faster.
 It uses OpenAI's GPT-3.5 to suggest queries based on your data.